-Previously, I introduced you to the concept of modality and multimodality.
-In this article, I want to develop these ideas to focus more explicitly on communicating through digital media.
-I am thinking about this within the context of Christian mission and ministry, but these principles are not distinctively Christian.
+In part one of this series, Tony Watkins introduced the concept of modality and multimodality.
+In this article, he develops these ideas to focus more explicitly on communicating through digital media.
+This is applied particularly within the context of Christian mission and ministry, but these principles are not distinctively Christian.
 They apply to any kind of digital media communication – for a business as much as within a church.

 The two factors which shape our messages